leogabac/suisave/docs/guide/tutorial.md

 This page is the quickest path from zero to a working `suisave` setup.

-The point is not to explain every option in the schema.
-The point is to get one local backup and one remote sync command running so the rest of the docs have some concrete context.
+The goal is to get one local backup and one remote sync command running so the rest of the docs have some concrete context.

 ## What you will do